joshtharakan/cash-issuer/README.md

 Detailed description of each API endpoints is given in the [Postman Collection](design/postman.json)

 **Add Bank Account**
-1. From `PartyA` add a new bank account via the API call `http://localhost:10055/t2i/addbankaccount?node=PartyA&accountId=11111&accountName=AGCSSE&accountNumber=13371337&sortCode=442200`.
+1. From `AGCSSE` node add a new bank account via the API call `http://localhost:10055/t2i/addbankaccount?node=AGCSSE&accountId=11111&accountName=AGCSSE&accountNumber=13371337&sortCode=442200`.
 The bank account number and sort code should be provided as any of the predefined ones if we are running in the mock mode.

 2. Next, we need to verify the bank account from the issuer node.
 The flow for enabling this functionality is not yet implemented.